NickSagan/Schwechau-VogelAGTestTask/README.md

 # This project contains

 * UIKit, URLSession, JSONDecoder, NSCache, UISearchBarDelegate, UITableViewController, NotificationCenter, NSLayoutConstraint, GCD
-* It was very interesting to find out what huge opportunities the API gives and how many different data can be loaded
+* It was interesting to work with googleapis

 # How to use the app